(Disclosure: Some of the links below may be affiliate links)

-If you read my posts, you probably know that I do not really like mobile applications.
-Actually, I do not like phones.
+If you read my articles, you probably know that I do not like mobile applications.
+I do not like phones.
 Whenever I can, I much prefer using a computer.
-However, I have to admit that the mobile application is well done.
+However, I have to admit that the mobile app is well done.
 It is not as simple as the one I was using for DEGIRO.
-But it gets the job done and all the information is available.
+But it gets the job done, and all the information is available.

 You can also trade from your phone.
 Trading works quite well on the phone.
 But I still prefer the computer version for that.

-The account Manager is not as mobile-friendly as the basic mobile interface.
+The account Manager is not as mobile-friendly as the primary mobile interface.
 But it can help if you want to transfer funds from your phone.
 And you cannot withdraw money using the mobile application.
 You will have to use the Account Management interface directly on a browser.

-On the other hand, the Account Management interface and the mobile interface are fairly simple to use.
-It is a bit sad that most articles on the internet about Interactive Brokers (IB) are focusing on the worst of the interfaces for beginners: Trading Workstation (TWS).
+On the other hand, the Account Management and the mobile interface are straightforward.
+It is a bit sad that most articles about Interactive Brokers (IB) focus on the worst of the interfaces for beginners: Trading Workstation (TWS).